The selection function of the Gaia DR3 open cluster census: Cluster injection and retrieval strategy

-In total, we ran our full cluster simulation, injection, and retrieval pipeline on 80\,590 clusters across around one month of compute time on around 200 CPUs, using code that could run continuously until stopped.
-4\,978 simulated clusters had zero observable stars in \emph{Gaia} DR3, and were hence recorded as non-detections without running clustering.
+In total, we ran our full cluster simulation, injection, and retrieval pipeline on 80\,590 clusters across approximately one month of computational time on around 200 CPUs, using code that could run continuously until stopped.
+4\,978 simulated clusters had zero observable stars in \emph{Gaia} DR3 and were hence recorded as non-detections without running clustering.
 Of the remaining injected clusters, 870 had membership lists that contained more stars from known clusters in HR23 than from their original simulated cluster.
 These overlapping cases were discarded, leaving a final dataset of 79,720 clusters.
-During the fitting of our models, we found that extinction values towards the Galactic centre for the Bayestar19 dust map (which covers $l>0^\circ$) and the \cite{ZuckerSaydjari_2025} dust map (which covers $l<360^\circ$) began to differ significantly at high distances ($d \gtrsim 3$~kpc), which could otherwise bias any selection function model working on either side of $l=0^\circ$ at high distances, which is an unfortunate side-effect of the current lack of a single homogeneous dust map covering the full Galactic plane.
-Motivated by the fact that HR23 is virtually devoid of OCs in the Galactic centre anyway due to the region's high extinction and crowding, we hence did not use clusters with $X>-5$~kpc for fitting our final selection function models, leaving a total of 62\,143 unbiased simulated cluster retrievals.
+During the fitting of our models, we found that extinction values towards the Galactic centre for the Bayestar19 dust map (which covers $l>0^\circ$) and the \cite{ZuckerSaydjari_2025} dust map (which covers $l<360^\circ$) began to differ significantly at high distances ($d \gtrsim 3$~kpc), which could otherwise bias any selection function model working on either side of $l=0^\circ$ at high distances, which is an unfortunate side effect of the current lack of a single homogeneous dust map covering the full Galactic plane.
+Motivated by the fact that HR23 is virtually devoid of OCs in the Galactic centre due to the region's significant extinction and crowding, we did not use clusters with $X>-5$~kpc to fit our final selection function models, leaving a total of 62\,143 unbiased simulated cluster retrievals.

 We publish our cluster injection and retrieval data along with this work, including the membership lists of simulated and retrieved clusters, as outlined in Appendix~\ref{app:published_tables} and available at the CDS.
 The remainder of the present paper focuses on establishing the selection function of the OC census, although our published data could also be used to model other aspects impacting cluster completeness, such as the completeness of cluster membership lists (see example in Appendix~\ref{app:membership_analysis}.)